 Caring For Your Tailor-Made Jewellery

-Years of experience have combined with expert craftsmanship to create your perfect piece of tailor-made jewellery.
+Years of experience combined with expert craftsmanship combine to create our tailor-made jewellery.

-Jewellery is designed to be worn and enjoyed and your bespoke Christopher Stoner piece is no different.
+Jewellery is designed to be worn and enjoyed and each bespoke Christopher Stoner piece is no different.
 Great care and attention has gone into ensuring your jewellery is fit for purpose.

-However, accidents do happen and damage does occur.
-Being aware of the situations where items of jewellery are at the greatest risk can help to eliminate any damage occurring in the first place.
+However, accidents happen and jewellery and gemstones can be damaged.
+Being aware of situations where jewellery is at risk can help to avoid damage occurring in the first place.

 Store your jewellery with care

-Protect your Christopher Stoner jewellery from scratching, denting, chemicals, direct sunlight and excessive heat/cold by storing it carefully and appropriately when not being worn.
+Protect your jewellery from scratching, denting, chemicals, direct sunlight and excessive heat/cold by storing it carefully when not being worn.

-Pieces of jewellery can become scratched when they come into contact with one another.
+Jewellery can become scratched when it comes into contact with other hard objects.
 Each piece should be stored individually, preventing tangles and reducing scratching and damage.
 The box you received your jewellery in is the perfect place to store your item.

-Keep your jewellery somewhere dry, with low humidity.
-Damp, hot conditions may tarnish metals and damage certain gemstones over a period of time.
+Keep jewellery dry with low humidity.
+Damp, hot conditions may tarnish metals and damage certain gemstones over time.

 Respect Your Jewellery